-Usually, it is because our parents and family are so used to operating in English – this being an English world (at least in the US).
-Our friends and family simply forget because they are un-used to speaking in Chinese.
-This certainly was the case for myself when I first had Cookie Monster.
+Usually, it is because our parents and family are so used to operating in English – the U.S. being an English world.
+Our friends and family simply forget because they are no longer used to speaking in Chinese.
+This certainly was the case for myself when I first had Cookie Monster (10).
 It felt strange and odd to be speaking Chinese when I had spent at least a decade or more NOT speaking or thinking in Chinese.

-Even now, when we have our Mandarin playdates, it is hard and takes conscious effort and will to speak to the other moms in Chinese versus resort to English because it is easier.
-I wish I could say that I’m a really good enforcer about speaking Chinese, but I want to say I’m speaking Chinese only 40% of the time to my friends.
-To the children, I speak Chinese 90% of the time – but the whole point of a Mandarin playdate is to model and speak Chinese around the kids.
+When I used to have Mandarin playdates, it was hard and took conscious effort and will to speak to the other moms in Chinese versus resort to English because it was easier.
+I was never a good enforcer about speaking Chinese, but I might have spoken Chinese only 40% of the time to my friends.
+To the children, I spoke Chinese 90% of the time – but the whole point of a Mandarin playdate was to model and speak Chinese around the kids.
 After all, they can’t learn Chinese in a vacuum.